 Soil maintenance practices and logging

-Soil erosion can pollute water by allowing sediment to wash away from the forest floor and flow into streams, rivers, and other waterways.
-This sediment often carries pollutants such as fertilizers, pesticides, leaked automobile fluids, and other toxins, contaminating water supplies for important wildlife habitats and drinking water reserves.
+Soil erosion can pollute water.
+Sediment washes away from the forest floor.
+It flows into streams, rivers, and other waterways.
+This sediment often carries pollutants.
+Fertilizers, pesticides, and leaked fluids are common examples.
+These toxins contaminate water supplies.
+They harm wildlife habitats and drinking water reserves.

 Soil erosion harms the environment and the forest.
-That’s why Timber Works strives to minimize the overall effects of our logging activities, taking preventative measures to combat soil erosion after we leave the site.
+Timber Works strives to minimize logging effects.
+We take preventative measures.
+Our goal is to combat soil erosion after leaving the site.

 Steps to Prevent Soil Erosion

-While conducting a logging operation inevitably disturbs the soil, we can take specific steps to speed up the recovery of both the soil and the forest as a whole.
+Logging operations disturb the soil.
+However, we can take steps to speed up recovery.
+Both the soil and the forest benefit.

 Vegetation will naturally regrow in the woods, but in certain situations, seeding an area after logging gives the forest floor a head start.
 The growing plants root into the soil, keeping the ground intact.
 They help replace the protective barrier removed by cutting roads and other earth-moving activities.